Skip to main content

 A Guide to Recognizing and Managing ADHD

 ADHD stands for Attention Deficit Hyperactivity Disorder.
-It is a common neurodevelopmental or brain condition that affects how people focus, sit still, and control their behavior.
+It is a common neurodevelopmental or brain condition that affects how people focus, sit still, and control their behaviour.
 While ADHD can’t be cured or prevented, it can be managed with the right strategies.
 Understanding how to identify and treat ADHD is the first step toward living a more balanced, productive life.

 Recognizing signs of ADHD